awslabs/cloudformation-accustom/README.md

 ## Redacting Confidential Information From Logs
 If you often pass confidential information like passwords and secrets in properties to Custom Resources, you may want to prevent certain properties from being printed to debug logs.
 To help with this we provide a functionality to either blacklist or whitelist Resource Properties based upon provided regular expressions.

-To utilise this functionality you must initalise and include a `RedactionConfig`.
+To utilise this functionality you must initialise and include a `RedactionConfig`.
 A `RedactionConfig` consists of some flags to define the redaction mode and if the response URL should be redacted, as well as a series of `RedactionRuleSet` objects that define what to redact based upon regular expressions.
 There is a special case of `RedactionConfig` called a `StandaloneRedactionConfig` that has one, and only one, `RedactionRuleSet` that is provided at initialisation.

 Each `RedactionRuleSet` defines a single regex that defines which ResourceTypes this rule set should applied too.
 You can then apply any number of rules, based upon explicit an property name, or a regex.
 Please see the definitions and an example below.